Old Flame (album)

-Old Flame is the seventh solo studio album by country rock singer Juice Newton.
-It was released by RCA Records in November 1985.
+Old Flame is the seventh studio album by American pop and country singer Juice Newton.
+It was released in October 1985 by RCA Records.

 Overview

 Old Flame was recorded after Newton signed a new recording contract with RCA.
-It peaked at number 12 on the Billboard album chart.
+It peaked at number 12 on the Billboard Top Country Albums chart.
 In his review of the album music critic Thom Owens notes that "out of all of Juice Newton's albums, Old Flame has the strongest country roots and influences".
-Featured on the album were cover versions of Del Shannon's "Cheap Love", Roy Hamilton's "Hurt", The Byrds's "Feel a Whole Lot Better" and Stealers Wheel's "Stuck in the Middle with You".
+Featured on the album were cover versions of Del Shannon's 1983 song "Cheap Love", Roy Hamilton's 1954 song "Hurt", the Byrds's 1965 song "Feel a Whole Lot Better" and Stealers Wheel's 1972 song "Stuck in the Middle with You".